 - The cost of running Hive queries on Qubole is 3 to 5 times lower

 The difference in the performance of Hive on Qubole can be attributed to the numerous and continuous optimizations to the Hive engine that the Qubole team makes.
-These range from faster writes, object store specific optimizations, ORC improvements, optimized resource allocation, utilization and efficient use of statistics.
+These range from faster writes, object store-specific optimizations, ORC improvements, optimized resource allocation, utilization, and efficient use of statistics.

 At Qubole, our dedicated performance teams are working nonstop to identify new and innovative ways to improve performance.

-This test was run using on-demand nodes and compute cost can be further brought down significantly by using Qubole’s cluster lifecycle management and intelligent low cost1 nodes management capabilities – more information on these features available here.
+This test was run using on-demand nodes and compute cost can be further brought down significantly by using Qubole’s cluster lifecycle management and intelligent low cost1 nodes management capabilities – more information on these features is available here.

 Qubole recently announced support for Hive 3.1.1 which has new improvements and features and is 1.8 times faster than Qubole 2.3.4 Hive.
 We encourage you to take advantage of the Hive performance improvements.
 If you don’t yet have a Qubole environment, you can sign up for a free 14-day Qubole Test Drive.